SDN Logo

 What was the most difficult question?

-Students said the most difficult question asked at University of Florida College of Pharmacy discussed various scenarios such as working with difficult people, reflecting on volunteer experiences, handling disappointment, and demonstrating altruism.
-These questions likely reflect the school's interest in interpersonal skills, ethics, and self-awareness during the interview process.
+Students said the most difficult question asked at University of Florida College of Pharmacy discussed various scenarios such as working with difficult individuals, sharing volunteer experiences, handling disappointment, and demonstrating altruism.
+These questions aimed to assess interpersonal skills, ethical values, and the ability to reflect on past experiences, potentially indicating a traditional interview format rather than an MMI.

 How long was the interview?